Vengeance is mine

 Grossly oversimplifying of course; Dostoevsky has at one point or another considered social issues (crime and reform) and Tolstoy--especially in this story--delves deep into a man's psychology and soul.
 Diaz for his part often positions internally tormented figures at the forefront of his films, occasionally focusing attention on an individual (Kriminal ng Baryo Concepcion, Heremias, Florentina Hubaldo CTE), while unfolding that individual's story against a carefully observed sociopolitical background (Norte, Hele sa Hiwagang Hapis).

-I'd say The Woman Who Left was Diaz's first explicit attempt at channeling Tolstoy, with interesting results: Tolstoy was overall better at plotting, and use of his story structure here means a (relatively) swifter-paced more emotionally accessible film; on the other hand one misses the unpredictable contrariness of Diaz's Dostoevskian characters--the way for example Fabian would cunningly evade capture in Norte while simultaneously demolishing various aspects of his life, especially (and horrifyingly) his relationship with his sister Hoda.
+I'd say The Woman Who Left (Ang Babaeng Humayo, 2016) was Diaz's first explicit attempt at channeling Tolstoy, with interesting results: Tolstoy was overall better at plotting, and use of his story structure here means a (relatively) swifter-paced more emotionally accessible film; on the other hand one misses the unpredictable contrariness of Diaz's Dostoevskian characters--the way for example Fabian would cunningly evade capture in Norte while simultaneously demolishing various aspects of his life, especially (and horrifyingly) his relationship with his sister Hoda.

 Diaz hooks you in early--about the first hour or so--pulling you along on a strange not altogether unfunny ride.
 Horacia travels to a tiny town in the northern province of La Union (actually Calapan, capital of the more southern Oriental Mindoro province and Ms. Santos' hometown) where her former lover Rodrigo Trinidad (Michael de Mesa) still lives: according to Petra, Rodrigo couldn't accept his beloved marrying another man, and in retaliation arranged to have Horacia arrested and imprisoned.